vikingJason/5eVaultMain/content/2. DM Tools/Generators/Generate NPC.md

 - use the template below and provide the response in a single markdown code block to use in Obsidian

 ---
-Role: NPC
+role: NPC
-Name:
+name:
-Race:
+race:
-Gender: Female
+gender: Female
-Occupation:
+occupation:
-Alignment:
+alignment:
-Religion:
+religion:
-Condition:
+condition:
-Location:
+location:
-Groups:
+groups:
-PartyStanding:
+partyStanding:
 ---